marionbarker/loopdocs/docs/browser/prepare-app.md

 ## Digital Service Act Compliance

-In order to create an app you need to indicate whether you are a trader or a non-trader.
+To create an app you need to indicate whether you are a trader or a non-trader.
 You are a non-trader unless you use the same Developer ID to submit apps for sale.

 Even if the graphic below does not match what you see exactly, it should assist in guiding you through the steps.